reactiveui/website/input/docs/guidelines/framework/performance-optimization.md

 ## Splat

 It's recommended to override the `ModeDetector` in your application to improve startup performance.
-In order to do that the first thing has to be to register the built-in `Mode.Run` mode.
+In order to do that the first thing has to be when the application starts, is to register the built-in `Mode.Run` mode.

 ```csharp
 public App()